Average Cost of Car Insurance in Rhode Island

 Geographic Location and Weather Risks

 Rhode Island's coastal location exposes cars to salt air corrosion, winter weather damage and severe storms.
-The state's position in the Northeast corridor means drivers face risks from nor'easters, ice storms and flooding that can cause comprehensive coverage claims and increase repair costs.
+The state's position in the Northeast corridor means drivers may be exposed to nor'easters, ice storms and flooding that can cause comprehensive coverage claims and increase repair costs.

 healthInsurance icon